I Caught Nothing!

-Simon gasped when he saw silvery fish leaping into his net.
+Simon gasped when he saw silvery fish leaping in his net.
+More and

-More and more came until the net was just a mass of wriggling fish.
+more came until the net was just a mass of wriggling fish.
+"I've

-"I've caught everything!" he shouted, but then was horrified when the net
+caught everything!" he shouted, but was horrified when the net began to

 "Too many!" he yelled as he and Andrew tried to grab every side of the net